Pandiatonicism: History

 Pan-diatonicism sanctions the simultaneous use of any or all seven tones of the diatonic scale, with the bass determining the harmony.
 The chord-building remains tertian, with the seventh, ninth, or thirteenth chords being treated as consonances functionally equivalent to the fundamental triad.
 (The eleventh chord is shunned in tonic harmony because of its quartal connotations.)
 Pan-diatonicism, as consolidation of tonality, is the favorite technique of NEO-CLASSICISM [sic].

 Pandiatonic music typically uses the diatonic notes freely in dissonant combinations without conventional resolutions and/or without standard chord progressions, but always with a strong sense of tonality due to the absence of chromatics.
 "Pandiatonicism possesses both tonal and modal aspects, with a distinct preference for major keys".
 Characteristic examples include the opening of Sergei Prokofiev's Piano Concerto No. 3, Alfredo Casella's Valse diatonique, and Igor Stravinsky's Pulcinella.
 "The functional importance of the primary triads...remains undiminished in pandiatonic harmony".
 An opposed point of view holds that pandiatonicism does not project a clear and stable tonic.
-Pandiatonicism is also referred to as "white-note music", though in fact occasional accidentals may be present.
+Pandiatonicism is also referred to as "white-note music," though in fact occasional accidentals may be present.
 Other composers who employed the technique are Maurice Ravel, Paul Hindemith, Darius Milhaud, Aaron Copland, and Roy Harris.
 Pandiatonicism is also employed in jazz (e.g., added sixth ninth chord) and in Henry Cowell's tone clusters.

 Slonimsky later came to regard pandiatonicism as a diatonic counterpart of Arnold Schoenberg's twelve-tone technique, whereby melodies may be made up of seven different notes of the diatonic scale, and then be inverted, retrograded, or both.
 According to this system, "strict pandiatonic counterpoint" may use progressions of seven different notes in each voice, with no vertical duplication.

 The term has been criticized as one of many by which, "Stravinsky's music, everywhere and at once, is made to represent or encompass every conceivable technique", and that has, "become so vague a concept that it has very little meaning or use".
 Pandiatonic music is usually defined by what it is not, "by the absence of traditional elements": chromatic, atonal, twelve-tone, functional, clear tonic, and/or traditional dissonance resolutions.
 "It has been applied...to diatonic music lacking harmonic consistency [or]...centricity".
-Slonimsky himself, while making fun of the definition, quotes a professor saying pandiatonicism is, "C-major that sounds like hell".
+Slonimsky himself, making fun of the definition, quoted a professor calling pandiatonicism "C-major that sounds like hell".

 Examples of pandiatonicism include the harmonies Aaron Copland used in his populist work, Appalachian Spring, and the minimalist music by Steve Reich, Philip Glass, and the later works of John Adams.
 William Mann describes The Beatles' "This Boy" as, "harmonically...one of their most intriguing, with its chains of pandiatonic clusters".